 How We Tested

-We use the following performance metrics for scoring:
+To review bike helmets, we use the following five performance metrics for scoring:

 Credit: Zach Lovell